 When you earn the CPA, you’ll experience many major career benefits, including:

 To become a CPA, you must meet the specific CPA requirements of your state board.
-Each state board has slightly different expectations for candidates applying for the CPA license from their state, but almost every state board has a variation of these 3 requirements, known as the 3 Es:
+Furthermore, state boards have slightly different expectations for the CPA license.
+But almost every state board has a variation of these requirements, known as the “3 E’s”:

 If you’re interested in the CPA certification, you must follow these steps to becoming a CPA:

 - Learn everything you need to know about the CPA process

 - Select a state board of accountancy

 - Earn the 150 credit hours with the appropriate amount of accounting and business courses